odyssey2077/halo2-cairo/README.md

 ### Proof verification

-After you have generated the proving and verifying keys, you can generate a proof using
+After you have generated the proving and verifying keys, you can verify a proof using

 ```bash
 LOOKUP_BITS=10 cargo run --example cairo_program_with_builtin -- --name cairo_program_with_builtin -k 11 verify